claudiashi57/dragonnet/src/README.md

 For access to the ACIC 2018 competition data: Please see here [ACIC data] (https://www.synapse.org/#!Synapse:syn11294478/wiki/486304)

 # Reproducing the IHDP experiments
-The workflow consist of two stages:
+The workflow consists of two stages:

 1. Fitting a predictor: